Fenix0817/manual-pid/README.md

 if (fabs(cte) > 0.6 && fabs(angle) > 7.5 && speed > 50.0) {
   throttle_value = -1.0; // curve
+}
 ```

-Basically what this is doing is that if the error is too high, and the speed is too high,
+Basically what this is doing is that if the error is too high, if we are most likely
-and that we are most likely moving in a curve instead of moving straight, we should decelerate aggressively, so as to be conservative and not hit the curve; but in all other cases we should accelerate to the maximum allowed value.
+moving in a curve instead of moving straight based on the steering angle, and the speed is too high,
+ we should decelerate aggressively, so as to be conservative and not hit the curve; but in all other cases we should accelerate to the maximum allowed value.
 The parameters here are also tuned manually.

 We get speeds as high as more than 95mph when moving straight but most
 frequently the speed just plays around 65 - 85mph.
 The minimum speed at the